awslabs/dynein/README.md

 Please note that we use different snapshots for the Windows environment.

 ### Bot
-If you want to update snapshots of commands, you can use bot command `/snapshot` in your pull request.
+If you want to update snapshots of commands, you can use the bot command `/snapshot` in your pull request.
-Please note that you must type exactly as written.
+Please note that you must type a command exactly as written.

+The bot creates diff files for both Windows and Linux.
+You can use generated diff to patch your commit.

+For example, if you have developed in a Linux environment and modified the command option, you must also update the snapshot for the Windows environment.
+In this case, you can create a pull request for draft mode and execute `/snapshot` to create a diff file for Windows.
+Generated diff can be copied into a file and applied by `git diff <file-name>` command.

 ## Asides